 Externally-Facilitated Review with Board Evaluation Questionnaire

 You might not be ready for a full interview-based board effectiveness review.
-If that’s the case, our board effectiveness review questionnaire-based evaluation will meet your needs for an external review.
+If that’s the case, our questionnaire-based evaluation will meet your needs for an external review.

 With this approach, we use our online evaluation tool, Thinking Board®.
 You conduct a self-assessment using our questionnaires and we analyse the results, write the report and discuss our findings with the Board directly.

 This all adds up to a thorough external review that brings a lot more value than you might expect from a self-assessment.
 It makes it quick and easy, but it’s still rigorous.

 If it’s the first time you’re conducting a board review and want to get started on the right track, or you’re not required to have an external board evaluation, then our online questionnaire self-assessment board evaluation tool, Thinking Board® is a good alternative.

 Or perhaps you want a three-year follow-up approach.
 Many organisations are now looking for ways to follow up on their external Board review with a self-assessment progress check.
 This might be with a specific questionnaire looking at actions from the external board evaluation.